-During the month of Ramadan, Islamic religion involves fasting from sunrise until sunset, however breastfeeding mothers do not necessarily have to fast.
+During the month of Ramadan, Islamic religion involves fasting from sunrise until sunset.
+According to Islamic Law however, breastfeeding mothers do not necessarily have to fast.
+Breastfeeding mothers can make up any missed fasts at a later date 12.

-[…] pregnant and breastfeeding mothers are exempt from fasting according to the Hadith.
+[…] pregnant and breastfeeding mothers are exempt from fasting according to the Hadith [sayings of the Prophet].

 An article by Dr Naomi Mirza on breastfeeding during Ramadan notes that an important consideration in the decision whether a breastfeeding mother might fast or not is whether her baby is still exclusively breastfeeding: